Accenture/AmpliGraph/docs/ampligraph.latent_features.rst

 Knowledge Graph Embeddings have applications in knowledge graph completion, entity resolution, and link-based clustering, just to cite a few :cite:`nickel2016review`.

-In Ampligraph 2, KGE models are implemented in the :class:`~models.ScoringBasedEmbeddingModel` class, that inherits from `Keras Model <https://www.tensorflow.org/api_docs/python/tf/keras/Model/>`_:
+In Ampligraph 2, KGE models are implemented in the :class:`ScoringBasedEmbeddingModel` class, that inherits from `Keras Model <https://www.tensorflow.org/api_docs/python/tf/keras/Model/>`_:

 .. autosummary::
     :toctree:
     :template: class.rst

-    ~models.ScoringBasedEmbeddingModel
+    ScoringBasedEmbeddingModel

 The advantage of inheriting from Keras models are many.
 We can use most of Keras initializers (HeNormal, GlorotNormal...), regularizers (:math:`L^1`, :math:`L^2`...), optimizers (Adam, AdaGrad...) and callbacks (early stopping, model